Info Source 2024 : Library and Archives Canada

 Information on the conservation treatment of documentary heritage to ensure its preservation for future use and research.

-Policy documents, work order documentation, condition reports, treatment reports and photographic images.
+Policy documents, work order documentation, condition reports, treatment reports, photographic images.

 Description:

-This bank describes information related to individuals who have corresponded about participating in conservation training internships at LAC.
-Personal information in the correspondence may include the potential participant's name; contact information; citizenship; student status; occupation; areas of interest in internships; previous experience in conservation; how the internship will further his or her studies and career plan; letters of reference from current supervisors or professors, along with opinions on his or her abilities and personal suitability, and the training evaluators' opinions about his or her performance.
+This personal information bank describes information related to individuals who corresponded with LAC about participating in its conservation training internships.
+Personal information in the correspondence may include the potential participant’s name; contact information; citizenship; student status; occupation; areas of interest in internships; previous experience in conservation; how the internship will further their studies and career plan; letters of reference from current supervisors or professors, along with opinions on their abilities and personal suitability; and the training evaluators’ opinions about their performance.

 Students; federal, provincial and municipal government employees; and the employee’s supervisor or professor and evaluators.